-An ice hockey player from Burnley is staging his second fund raising event in honour of a team mate.
+Burnley ice hockey player plans second memorial match in honour of team mate

 Carl Everitt is the lead organiser for the memorial tribute match in memory of Rob Craig who died in 2017.

 The first event, staged last year, raised £7,000 for the Campaign Against Living Miserably (CALM) and this year the same charity will benefit from the proceeds.